 Doctor of Philosophy in

-Urban Planning and Development (Ph.D.)
+Urban Planning and Development (Ph.D. – UPD)

 The Ph.D. in Urban Planning and Development (UPD) prepares students to be academics and scholars who research contemporary urban problems, and contribute new ideas and innovative solutions to problems related to land use, transportation, housing and real estate, economic development, the environment, sustainability, and the design of livable communities.

 Incoming Ph.D. students are fully supported for four years through a graduate assistantship that provides for tuition, stipends, and health and dental insurance.

-Students beyond their fourth year of study are supported through teaching or research assistantships, or funding from USC or other outside sources.
+Students beyond their fourth year of study are often supported through teaching or research assistantships, or funding from USC or other outside sources.
 Learn more about funding »